Marlin (magazine)

-Marlin is a digital and print magazine that covers big game fishing around the world.
+Marlin is a digital and print magazine that covers big-game fishing around the world.
 Its headquarters are in Winter Park, Florida, and is published by the Bonnier Corporation.

-Sam White is Editor-in-Chief of the magazine.
+Jack Vitek is Editor-in-Chief of the magazine.
 Marlin contains updates on the world's hottest billfishing destinations, insider tips on live-baiting and trolling, glimpses of people influencing the sport and reviews on the latest equipment.